Caniapiscau Reservoir

 The Caniapiscau Reservoir, formed by two dams and forty-three dikes, is the largest reservoir in surface area of the James Bay Project.
 As headpond, it feeds the power plants of the La Grande complex in the winter and provides up to 35% of their production.
 Its total catchment area is about 36800 km2.

 The reservoir was named after Lake Caniapiscau that was flooded during the formation of the reservoir.
 The name is an adaptation of the Cree or Innu toponym kâ-neyâpiskâw, which means "rocky point".
 Albert Peter Low had noted in 1895 that "a high rocky headland jutts into the lake."
-He probably referred to the northwest facing peninsula that gives the reservoir the shape of an arc as we current know it.
+He probably referred to the northwest facing peninsula that gives the reservoir the shape of an arc as we currently know it.

 The Caniapiscau Reservoir is accessible by bush plane and, since 1981, by a gravel road from James Bay (the Trans-Taiga Road).
 At the very end of this road, near the Duplanter spillway, is the former worksite of the Société d'énergie de la Baie-James, named Caniapiscau.
 There is no permanent human habitation at the reservoir, but it is used by outfitters for seasonal hunting and fishing expeditions and by some Cree for subsistence fishing and trapping.
 It is isolated from society and there are very few gas stations or other services nearby.